-Italian contralto Romina Boscolo will be Mrs Quickly in a new production of Falstaff at Theatro Municipal in São Paulo (Brazil).
-She has recently performed La Ciesca (Gianni Schicchi) at Teatro Regio di Parma and Mrs Quickly (Falstaff) in Sassari and Jesi.
-She has been previously heard as Comare (Crispino e la Comare) at the Festival della Valle d’Itria, Ciesca (Gianni Schicchi) and Badessa (Suor Angelica) at the Cologne Opera House, Eunuco (Il Corsaro) at the Teatro Verdi in Trieste, Wowkle (La Fanciulla del West) at the Montercarlo Opera House, and Carmen (Carmen) in Ivrea.
+Romina Boscolo will soon debut as Mrs Sedley (Peter Grimes) in Wiesbaden.
+She has recently performed Schwertleite (Die Walküre), 3.
+Dame (Die Zauberflöte), Erda (Das Rheingold), Prince Orlofsky (Die Fledermaus), Preziosilla (La Forza del Destino), Suzuki (Madama Butterfly) and Mrs Quickly (Falstaff).
+During the last season she was Ulrica (Un Ballo in Maschera) in Saarbrücken, Mary (Der fliegende Holländer) in Wiesbaden, and Zia Principessa (Suor Angelica) in Lübeck, La Voix de la Mère in Les Contes d’Hoffmann, the Old Lady (Candide), Die Stimme von oben / the Voice from above (Die Frau ohne Schatten) in Wiesbaden.
+Previously she performed Mrs Quickly in a new production of Falstaff at Theatro Municipal in São Paulo (Brazil) with Ambrogio Maestri as Falstaff and conducted by John Neschling, La Ciesca (Gianni Schicchi) at Teatro Regio di Parma and again Mrs Quickly (Falstaff) in Sassari and Jesi.
+Other roles she debuted in the past seasons include Comare (Crispino e la Comare) at the Festival della Valle d’Itria, La Ciesca (Gianni Schicchi) and Badessa (Suor Angelica) at the Cologne Opera House, Eunuco (Il Corsaro) at the Teatro Verdi in Trieste, Wowkle (La Fanciulla del West) at the Montercarlo Opera House, and Carmen (Carmen) in Ivrea.
 After her debut at the age of 20 as Ramiro (La Finta Giardiniera) and her first starring role as Isabella (L’Italiana in Algeri), she has performed many contralto opera and concert roles.

 Romina combined her pedagogy studies with singing with mezzosoprano Franca Mattiucci in Turin.